MicrosoftDocs/architecture-center/docs/example-scenario/ai/automate-document-processing-azure-form-recognizer-content.md

 ### Cost optimization

-Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
+Cost optimization is looking at reducing unnecessary expenses and improving operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-The cost of implementing this solution depends on which components you use and which options you choose for each component.
+The cost of implementing this solution depends on which components you use and your options for each component.

 Many factors can affect the price of each component: